Get stories and expert advice on all things related to college and parenting.

-Finding internships and jobs can be stressful for many young people and it is important for them to feel comfortable asking questions and having judgment-free conversations.
+Finding internships and jobs can be stressful for many young people and it's important for them to feel comfortable asking questions and having judgment-free conversations.

-A few things to discuss freely with your student to help them weigh the pros and cons of different opportunities:
+A few things to discuss freely with your student to help them weigh the pros and cons of different options:

-In order to foster the most productive conversation with your college student, you can also consider exploring resources together.
+In order to foster the most productive conversation with your college student, consider exploring resources together.
 Sit down and peruse their university’s career services website — most colleges make it easy to access their professional development tools and tips.

 You can also work together to sift through job opportunities on platforms like Handshake, a leading career community for college students and new grads in the U.S. The sheer volume of open roles out there can be a major source of job hunt anxiety, so narrowing the scope to only show listings specifically meant for college students and new grads can help alleviate stress when starting the search.